Scattering theory of frequency-entangled biphoton states facilitated by cavity polaritons: Biphoton scattering matrix

-Here, we use the interacting Hamiltonian in the form of Eq.~\eqref{H-ph-int}, $\hat T$ is the time-ordering operator, and the angular brackets describe average over the polariton degrees of freedom.
+where, we use the interacting Hamiltonian in the form of Eq.~\eqref{H-ph-int}, $\hat T$ is the time-ordering operator, and the angular brackets describe average over the polariton degrees of freedom.

-We restrict our analysis to the power series expansion of the scattering operator in Eq.~\eqref{scat-sef} up to the lowest order terms that conserve the scattered photon number.
-Specifically, this includes the trivial zero-order contribution describing the input photon pair passing through the cavity without any interactions with the polaritons, as well as the nontrivial contributions quadratic in photon continuum operators (linear in the coupling rate $\kappa$)
+{ As detailed in Appendix~\ref{App:S-mtx},} we restrict our analysis to the power series expansion of the scattering operator in Eq.~\eqref{scat-sef} up to the lowest order terms that conserve the scattered photon number.
+Specifically, this includes the trivial zero-order contribution describing the input photon pair passing through the cavity without any interactions with the polaritons, as well as the linear in the coupling rate $\kappa$ contribution

 describing the single-photon scattering events.
-The quartic terms (second-order in the coupling rate)
+The second order terms in the coupling rate $\kappa$,

 stand for the biphoton scattering events.
-In these expressions, $:~:$ denotes the operators' normal ordering, and all integral limits range from minus to plus infinity, although the Heaviside step functions, $\theta(t)$, ensure the time-ordering.
+In these expressions, $:\hat{O}:$ denotes the operators' normal ordering, and all integral limits range from minus to plus infinity, although the Heaviside step functions, $\theta(t)$, ensure the time-ordering.

 Equation~\eqref{scat-1} describes the process of single photon scattering by cavity polaritons.
 An incident photon of mode $\omega_1$ gets annihilated, creating a cavity mode at time $t_1$.
 The polariton Green function